NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 ## Relation Cache Table Structures

 The Relation Catalog block in the disk **stores metadata corresponding to all the relations in the database**.
-In addition to this, the _Relation Catalog_ entry of every open relation is loaded to the cache memory for easy access and for better performance.
-This is implemented using _Relation Cache_ Table. _Each entry in the Relation Cache Table stores all the attribute values of the relation's entry from the Relation Catalog block along with some additional meta-data._
+In addition to this, the _Relation Catalog_ entry of every open relation is loaded to the Relation Cache for easy access and for better performance.
+The Relation Cache is implemented in [class RelCacheTable](#class-relcachetable). _Each entry in the Relation Cache stores all the attribute values of the relation's entry from the Relation Catalog along with some additional meta-data._

 NITCbase caches _Relation Catalog_ using two structures: `RelCatEntry` and `RelCacheEntry`.